-This internal review process is necessary to ensure that all sponsored project documentation concurs with the mission of the CHLA and adheres to all applicable federal, state, sponsor and institutional policies and guidelines.
-The review process allows CCR to assure potential sponsors that time and cost commitments are appropriate and all compliance issues (e.g., human subjects, export controls, conflicts of interest) are adequately addressed.
+The CCR team’s internal review process ensures that all sponsored project documentation adheres to applicable federal, state, sponsor and institutional policies and guidelines and concurs with the mission of CHLA.
+The CCR review process provides assurance to sponsors that time and cost commitments are appropriate and all compliance issues are adequately resolved.

 In order to evaluate the feasibility of a principal investigator’s (PI's) participation in a research project, sponsors may want to provide CHLA protocols, scopes of work, or other confidential information so the PI may evaluate the appropriateness of their involvement in the project.
 In these instances, the sponsor may require a confidentiality disclosure, or non-disclosure, agreement (CDA or NDA) in order to protect their confidential information.

 CCR is responsible for the review, negotiation, acceptance, and execution of CDAs and NDAs when the confidential information belongs to a third party.
 The Office of Technology Commercialization (OTC) is responsible for the review, negotiation, acceptance, and execution of CDAs when the confidential information belongs to CHLA.

 The CCR Research Contract Analyst will work directly with the sponsor to negotiate the terms of the CDA.
 Once the agreement is fully-executed, a CCR team member will forward the completed agreement to the PI and their designated departmental staff.